Employee Retirement Income Security Act of 1974: Health benefit plans

 Other relevant amendments to ERISA include the Newborns' and Mothers' Health Protection Act, the Mental Health Parity Act, and the Women's Health and Cancer Rights Act.

 During the 1990s and 2000s, many employers who promised lifetime health coverage to their retirees limited or eliminated those benefits.
 ERISA does not provide for vesting of health care benefits in the way that employees become vested in their accrued pension benefits.
 Employees and retirees who were promised lifetime health coverage may be able to enforce those promises by suing the employer for breach of contract, or by challenging the right of the health benefit plan to change its plan documents to eliminate promised benefits.

 Pension vesting

 Before ERISA, some defined benefit pension plans required decades of service before an employee's benefit became vested.
-It was not unusual for a plan to provide no benefit at all to an employee who left employment before the specified retirement age (e.g. 65), regardless of the length of the employee's service.
+It was not unusual for a plan to provide no benefit at all to an employee who left employment before the specified retirement age, such as 65, regardless of the length of the employee's service.